heber-silva/CKA-Obsidian-Vault/Storage/Lifecycle of a volume and claim.md

 Pods use claims as volumes.
 The cluster inspects the claim to find the bound volume and mounts that volume for a Pod.
 For volumes that support multiple access modes, the user specifies which mode is desired when using their claim as a volume in a Pod.

 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as they need it.
 Users schedule Pods and access their claimed PVs by including a `persistentVolumeClaim` section in a Pod's `volumes` block.
-See [Claims As Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) for more details on this.
+See [](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) for more details on this.

 ### Storage Object in Use Protection[](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storage-object-in-use-protection)